blues/ml-and-iot-workshop/unit1-lab2/instructions.md

 # Lab 2 - Using Cloud Services for ML

-In this lab, you'll learn how cloud service providers work blah blah.
+In this lab, you'll learn how cloud service providers work.

 ## Prerequisites